TLS 1.3 – Status, Concerns & Impact

 Full Proxy Architecture

-A full or active proxy solution that has full control over cipher suite selection has the ability to downgrade TLS 1.3 connections to TLS 1.2 or can have separate versions on the client side and the server side.
+A full or active proxy solution that has full control over cipher suite selection has the ability to downgrade 1.3 connections to 1.2 or can have separate versions on the client side and the server side.
 As mentioned above, this does not violate the TLS 1.3 RFC.

 If a new TLS version or cipher suite is introduced into the network, a true full proxy solution doesn’t break the network and ensures continued protection by negotiating different cipher suites.